 “I go east, but he is not there.
 I go west, but I cannot find him.9 I do not see him in the north, for he is hidden.
 I look to the south, but he is concealed.

-10“But he knows where I am going.
 And when he tests me, I will come out as pure as gold.
-11 For I have stayed on God’s paths; I have followed his ways and not turned aside.”

 Job 23:10-11, NLT

 He can’t really provide us any insight or understanding.
 But Job knows one thing very well; the outcome will be wonderfully ‘golden’ (v.
 10).

 Job explains his confidence, “He knows where I am going.”
 That sweet understanding gives him an awareness and a sensitivity toward the presence of God.
 “He knows where I am going.”
 He, the Almighty God, the Creator and Sustainer of everything, looks to me, Bryan, the puny and small–the littlest pimple on the ankle of the smallest flea.
 Yet, He knows everything about me.

-Verse 10 becomes my trumpet blast.
-Testing me, is His full intention.
+Testing me is His full intention.
 He intends to make me pure and true.
 And as I think of this, I first should understand that it is ‘He’ that is making me.
 It’s the Father’s work; it is certainly not by my silly little efforts.

-Verse 11 now speaks to us with this sweaty work of growing up.
+Verse 11 now speaks to us about this sweaty work of growing up.
 There is an “Under Construction” sign that hangs over us, we are being worked on.
 And Job’s faith, thrown into the crucible, becomes transformed into a solid walk.
 Is this plausible for us today?
 Should we evaluate our walks from His perspective?

 Job claims this understanding.
 “For I have stayed on God’s paths; I have followed his ways and not turned aside.”
 Some might suggest religious pride.
 But also, could it be that he has been transformed by the crucible?
 Could it be that a man was being changed and altered by a heated furnace?